Duplicate content can be a huge SEO nightmare.

 Thanks for reading!

-If you have any questions, feel free to drop them in the comments below!
+And if you have any questions, feel free to drop them in the comments below!

 Hello Erik,